CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### Stealth FBI cars

-In all 3D era games, FBI vehicles are pitch black.
+In all 3D-era games, FBI vehicles are pitch black.
 However, this does not apply to some FBI Kurumas in GTA III.
 Unlike the later games, in GTA III, the car's `carcols.dat` entry specifies a dark grey body color with unpainted bumpers.
 Cars that spawn in roadblocks and cars imported via the Import/Export cranes adhere to this setting, while the chasing units are forcibly set to black via the game's code.
-This leads to a discrepancy between the cars depending on where they come from, and also causes the pitch black Kurumas to permanently change their color when resprayed.
+This leads to a discrepancy between the cars depending on where they come from and also causes the pitch-black Kurumas to permanently change their color when resprayed.

 <figure class="media-container small">
 {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/10_gta3_0zot9q3bRy.jpg" link="/assets/img/posts/sp-2024-update/screens/full/10_gta3_0zot9q3bRy.jpg"